Comprehensive Financial Planning St. Paul, MN

 • CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
-St. Paul, MN CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards.
+To serve clients in St. Paul, MN, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards.

 • Accredited Investment Fiduciary® (AIF®)

-What’s covered in comprehensive financial planning in St. Paul, MN?
+What does comprehensive financial planning in St. Paul, MN include?

 When should you update your financial plan?